TDK Ventures opens India hub to support global scaleup of India's technology innovations

 - The innovation ecosystem in India consists of some of the best and brightest entrepreneurs in the world tackling some of humanity's most important challenges in fundamental materials science, energy and power, climate tech, and more

-SAN JOSE, Calif., Feb.
-27, 2023 /PRNewswire/ -- TDK Corporation (TSE:6762) announced today that subsidiary TDK Ventures, Inc. is opening its first TDK Ventures Innovation Hub in Bengaluru, India.
+BENGALURU, India, Feb.
+28, 2023 /PRNewswire/ -- TDK Corporation (TSE: 6762) announced today that subsidiary TDK Ventures, Inc. is opening its first TDK Ventures Innovation Hub in Bengaluru, India.
 The hub will bring together VCs and CVCs in an atmosphere of collaboration and purposeful exchange, co-creating an ecosystem ideally suited for maximizing engagement with entrepreneurs and their many innovative technologies within decarbonization, clean energy, energy storage, and industry 5.0.

 "At TDK Ventures, we put entrepreneurs first," states Nicolas Sauvage, TDK Ventures President.
 "In that spirit, in addition to bringing entrepreneurs to the investors, we want to bring together like-minded investors to support these amazing entrepreneurs.
 By physically being near such incredible startups and visionary innovators, we aim to offer our 'TDK Goodness' to the greatest minds in India and help accelerate the development of their projects and technologies for use by the greater global ecosystem."